About our series

 As time passed and cultures changed, six disciplines called the vedāṅga evolved to protect the Vedas in their structure and function.
 There is śikṣā, the study of speech sounds and their correct pronunciation; chandas, the study of meter and poetic form; nirukta, the study of etymological interpretation; jyotiṣa, the study of timekeeping and the stars; kalpa, the study of correct ritual; and vyākaraṇa, the most prestigious of the six, which is the study of grammar and linguistic analysis.

-The core of the Pāṇinian system is the Aṣṭādhyāyī (“the eight chapters”), a system of around 4000 rules divided into eight major chapters.
+The core of the Pāṇinian system is the Aṣṭādhyāyī (“the eight chapters”), a list of around 4000 rules divided into eight chapters.
 Together, these rules generate grammatically valid Sanskrit expressions.
 And if an expression is not grammatically valid, then it cannot be generated by the system of rules.

 The Aṣṭādhyāyī is so comprehensive that essentially all later Sanskrit literature is consistent with its model of Sanskrit.
 Perhaps Pāṇini's greatest achievement is that he “froze” Sanskrit and preserved the form it has today.